fgallardograzio/commit-tagger/README.md

 ## Description

-commit-tagger is a collection of shell scripts and git hooks meant to help developers consistently prefix each commit message with the appropriate tags.
+commit-tagger is a collection of shell scripts and git hooks meant to allow developers to:

+1. Consistently prefix every commit message with one or more `[tags]`.
 These are automatically generated based on the current branch name and the current branch *parents*.

+2. Run a series of user-defined commands before actually issuing a commit.

+### Tagging commit messages

 Popular branch naming conventions suggest prefixing branches with certain strings according to the branch type, such as `feature/`, `hotfix/`, `bugfix/`, etc. For this reason, only what's after a `/` will be taken into account by commit-tagger.

 For example, by default, a commit on branch `develop` will have its message automatically prefixed with `[develop]`, and a commit on branch `feature/KEY-1234` will have its message prefixed with `[KEY-1234]`.

 This is particularly handy when the branch name contains, for example, a JIRA issue identifier.

-Note that a space will be added between the last tag and the message, unless it begins with a `[`.
-This means that running `git commit -m 'some message'` will result in a commit with the message: `[branch-tag] some message`, and `git commit -m '[another-tag] some message'` will result in `[branch-tag][another-tag] some message`.

 Commits that are result of a merge, squash, amend, template or ones that have a reused message won't be affected.
 Only `git commit`, `git commit -m` and `git commit -F` will trigger this functionality.